Jason Miklian: The Vortex

-In 1970 the Great Bhola Cyclone killed 500,000 people in East Pakistan and set off a series of cataclysmic events that almost culminated in nuclear war between the United States and USSR.
+In 1970 the Great Bhola Cyclone killed 500,000 people in East Pakistan and set off a series of cataclysmic events that almost culminated in a nuclear war between the United States and USSR.
 Scott Carney and Miklian tell the story of The Vortex through the eyes of cyclone survivors, two genocidal presidents (Richard Nixon and Yahya Khan), a soccer star turned soldier and mutineer Hafiz Uddin Ahmad, and American aid worker and a weatherman from Miami who tried to avert disaster.
-The Vortex received largely favorable reviews in The Washington Post and NPR for linking the effects of climate change to armed conflict.
-The Vortex was included on the long-list of finalists for the 2023 Carnegie Medal for excellence in nonfiction.
+The Vortex received largely favorable reviews in The Washington Post and NPR for linking the effects of climate change to armed conflict.The Vortex was included on the long-list of finalists for the 2023 Carnegie Medal for excellence in nonfiction.